SirBoink/Pythonix/README.md

 ## 3. Models Evaluated

-We chose two prominent 7B-parameter models for this evaluation, balancing performance on code-related tasks with the accessibility required for cost-free reproducibility.
+I chose two prominent 7B-parameter models for this evaluation, balancing performance on code-related tasks with the accessibility required for cost-free reproducibility.
 The table below provides a comparison:

 | Attribute | Qwen-2.5-Coder-7B-Instruct | CodeLlama-7B-Instruct-hf |
 | :--- | :--- | :--- |